Ruth E. Weir Memorial Award for Research

 Students selected for this award must engage in a four- to eight-week summer research project or return the awarded funds.
 The student is expected to treat the research as a full time job; therefore the student should not hold any other positions or jobs during the four to eight weeks of research.

 Students selected for this award must present his or her research findings at the ONU Student Research Colloquium or another approved venue by the end of the academic year.
 If the student is graduating at the end of the fall term, the research must be presented before the student graduates.
 If the student fails to present his or her research, the student must return the awarded funds.
+The Weir Award committee members (see below) should be invited to attend the presentations of Weir Award recipients.

 Please contact one of the members of the Weir Award committee.